MichaelThessel/yukonwoodcraft/content/portfolio/13-blanket-chest.md

  - indoor
  - featured
 ---
-For this client a custom fir blanket chest was designed and made.
+For this client a fir blanket chest was designed and fabricated.
 The chest features box joinery and a simple modern design.
-The chest has been finished with a oil/wax finish to preserve the natural wood look.
+A oil/wax finish has been applied to preserve the natural wood look.